 However, many of the cat foods out there that specialize in these weight loss, high fiber diets use the ‘bad’ fiber sources.
 This causes problems for the cat; again refer to the blog post.

-So what are good high fiber cat foods?
+So what is good high fiber cat food?

 It’s tough to give a straight out answer to this question, as every cat is different with different activity levels, reaction times, etc.